Breadcrumbs

 Install Java

 Install Java (see above) on your system.
-You can either download Java directly from the Oracle website or use OpenJDK under Linux.
+You can either download Java directly from the Oracle website or use OpenJDK under Linux, for example.

 Configure JAVA_HOME variable